Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 CSS - CSS has been used to style some HTML elements.

-jQuery - jQuery language has been used to create front end interactivity of some HTML elements
+jQuery - jQuery language has been used to create front end interactivity of some HTML elements.

 Python - Python, has been used so the app can interact with the database.